XtremeOwnage/Web/docs/blog/posts/Technology/2023/2023-08-08-proxmox-ceph.md

 My adventures in building out a small clustered ceph environment for redundant VM / Container storage.

+!!! quote
+    Ceph is a great way to extract 10,000 IOPs from over 5 million IOPs worth of SSDs! -XtremeOwnage

 <!-- more -->

+## Why should you use ceph?

+In most cases, you shouldn't.

+If you have a centralized storage server, or SAN, ceph is likely not the tool for you.

+As well, if you only have one or two nodes in a cluster, ceph is likely not the tool for you.

+Ceph is useful, for when you want to decentralize your storage, without having a central storage server, or SAN.

+You also should only use ceph, when you have AT LEAST three nodes.

+My reasons for wanting to use ceph:

+1. Reduce my dependency on any single piece of hardware.
+I want to be able to performance maintenance on any server in my rack, with the least amount of service disruption.
+2. I want to be able to instantly "vMotion" VMs in my proxmox cluster, without having to wait for ZFS replication.
+3. While I have previously leveraged ceph for my kubernetes cluster, I wanted to learn more about using it.
+For me, the best way to learn something, is to jump into it head first.
+4. Distributed, and remote storage.
+Any new node I add to my proxmox cluster, automatically has access to anything stored in ceph, regardless if the node hosts ceph storage or not.
+The proxmox/ceph integration works very nicely.

 ## Cluster Details